alekhya12181/cloud/README.md

-# fcc assignment
+# fundamentals of cloud computing
-website deployment in cloud
+website deployment in azure cloud